ryowaka/ryowaka/README.md

 ## Hi, Welcome to my Profile!👋

-I'm an exchange student at the University of Notre Dame⛪︎.
+I'm an exchange student at the University of Notre Dame⛪︎. <br>
 I study Industrial and Systems Engineering at Keio University in Japan 🇯🇵.

 ## 🙂About Me